Is there a problem with how we are electrifying personal transport?

 The details of the LCA are here in a spreadsheet for anyone interested in digging into the details.
 The results are consistent with the comparative LCA published by the IEA, but customized for US regions and using a realistic upper bound for the emissions from battery mineral production.

-Plug-in hybrids are better for climate
+Plug-in hybrids are better for climate than battery electric vehicles

 I have captured the key results from the LCA in four charts.
 Figure 1 below shows that you would have to drive a BEV between 35,000 and 55,000 miles in the US just to reach breakeven emissions against an ICEV.
 This is mainly because of the higher embodied carbon in the lithium-ion battery (either NCM or LFP battery chemistry) from the production of minerals and battery assembly which are largely powered by fossil fuels in current-generation batteries.
 This “carbon debt” must be paid off before we see any benefit from the BEV.